tkimdev/Perspektivs-Landing-Page/README.md

 # Perspektivs-Landing-Page

-A beautiful landing page using Scss
+A beautiful landing page using Sass/Scss

 Technologies Used:
 + HTML5